Christian Pentzold

 cultures in general and war crimes’ memory in particular.

 Upholding daily life is about keeping and recurring records, taking notes and planning the proximate future.
-Given this continuing dimension of civilisation and cohabitation, the workshop explores the interplay between the practices and representations of the day-to-day activities of remembering and the media forms and technologies people had or have at hand to accomplish the scaffolding of everyday life.
+Given this continuing dimension of civilisation and cohabitation, the workshop explored the interplay between the practices and representations of the day-to-day activities of remembering and the media forms and technologies people had or have at hand to accomplish the scaffolding of everyday life.

 Since the beginnings of human culture, techniques and tools have been devised to schedule and manage the temporal relations that connect people, places, events and things.
-The workshop seeks to look at the daily routines of scheduling, keeping and recalling that arguably make up a core part of people’s quotidian occupations.
-It is also interested in representations of such practices as they can be found in artistic works, social organisations or in the affordances of media forms and technologies, both in historic and current perspective.
+The workshop sought to look at the daily routines of scheduling, keeping and recalling that arguably make up a core part of people’s quotidian occupations.
+It was also interested in representations of such practices as they can be found in artistic works, social organisations or in the affordances of media forms and technologies, both in historic and current perspective.

 I organized the workshop in cooperation with Anna Reading from the Department of Culture, Media & Creative Industries, King’s College London.
 It was held November 27 2015 at KCL’s Somerset House East Wing.